manveen91/angular-highcharts/README.md

 ## Chart configuration

-Several helper services are available to help you create chart configurations in a quick and convenient way.
+Several helper services are available to help you create chart configurations in a quick and convenient way:

+- SplineChartConfig
+- AreaChartConfig
+- AreasplineChartConfig
+- ColumnChartConfig
+- BarChartConfig
+- PieChartConfig
+- ScatterChartConfig
+- PolarChartConfig
+- GaugeChartConfig
+- ArearangeChartConfig
+- AreasplinerangeChartConfig
+- ColumnRangeChartConfig

 Each helper service returns a constructor that allows you to create a chart configuration for a certain type of chart.